Documents

 10 Mar 15Transgressing Postcolonial Indifference, Recovering History: Women and Desire in Arundhati Roy's "The God of Small Things", Ahdaf Soueif's "The Map of Love", and Edwidge Danticat's "The Farming of Bones"Idaho State University Arts & Letters English & PhilosophyUnknownUnknownKelly Meyer1View

-14 Jun 16Feeling with Fiction: Exploring the Boundaries of Narrative Empathy in the Gothic Tales of Edgar Allan PoeIdaho State University Arts & Letters English & PhilosophyUnknownUnknownElise Anderson1View
+14 Jun 16Middle-Earth, Middle-Margins: Seeing Dwarves in the Shadows of ElvesIdaho State University Arts & Letters English & PhilosophyUnknownUnknownZachary Dilbeck1View

 16 Apr 20“Rebellion to Tyrants is Obedience to God”: The Providence Myth in American Revolutionary LiteratureIdaho State University Arts & Letters English & PhilosophyUnknownUnknownBrad J. Rowe1View